 Identity can be a great tool in carrying out powerful actions that visibly impact our communities, especially if we focus on identity as the embodiment of a set of individual values, rather than the plastic packaging that covers our "internal us".
 But sometimes, this physical package exposes us to extreme comparisons, to segregation, rejection, abandonment, contempt, internal complex, xenophobia, racism, hatred, denigration... even to different forms of verbal and physical violence.

 Unfortunately, this only refers to our weaknesses, which we should question.
 Where do they come from?
 Where are our forces?
 Who stole them?
 And how?
 Who placed this weakness in us?
 When did this happen?

 Do we really need to search for the culprits of our weaknesses?
 We are aware that there are people who impose this weakness upon us by annihilating our forces, so we allow ourselves to be robbed of our strength, and in the same way we invite in these weaknesses.

 These are the real questions to ask ourselves.
 By following this path perhaps we would know, on an individual level, where our identity really is.
 It is by regaining our strengths alongside our weaknesses that we will identify the strengths and weaknesses of our communities and be able to provide solutions.

-I may not be opposed to your way of defining the concept of "identity", but I think that it is made of the set of values that we possess and we would like for our peers, and much more for our children.
+I am not opposed to your way of defining the concept of “identity”, but I think that it is made of a set of values that we have and that we would like to share with our children and our peers.

 In conclusion, I think that the recognition of identity in this form will define not only what belongs to us or what binds us to our origins, but also a set of positive values to bring into a living space.
 Only positive values can bring us closer, principally through arts and culture as an expression of these values.